Fatal Car Accidents in Mississippi

 What Injuries Cause Death in Car Accidents?

 In 2019, there were a reported 581 fatal car accidents in Mississippi, resulting in 643 deaths.
 Not all car accidents are labeled as fatal immediately.
-Often, death follows as a result of the injuries sustained in the collision.
+Often, death follows as a result of the injuries sustained in the car collision.

 Common injuries that cause death in car accidents include: